 When in Standby mode, the full AC continuous pass-thru capacity of the MS-E Series inverter/ charger is 30 amps.
-For a 30 amp continuous pass-thru capability, each AC LINE IN input to the inverter requires a 30 amp continuous duty rated breaker1, which corresponds to a minimum cable size of $\#10 \text{ AWG}^2$ (5.3 mm2) in conduit.
+For a 30 amp continuous pass-thru capability, each AC LINE IN input to the inverter requires a 30 amp continuous duty rated breaker, which corresponds to a minimum cable size of #10 AWG (5.3 mm) in conduit.
 If you are using other circuit breakers/wire sizes, refer to the appropriate electrical codes for proper sizing requirements.